CJay-Cipher/Movie_Recommender_webapp/README.md

     Network URL: http://192.168.43.41:8501
 ```

 You should also be automatically directed to the base page of your web app.
-This should look something like:
+The page should look like this:

 <img src="resources/imgs/app_homepage.png" alt="Home Page" width="1000px"/>